tendaiactivetutors-beep/Workforce-Management-and-Human-Resources-Analytics-Project/README.md

 •
 hr_data_usage_guide.md: A detailed guide explaining each dataset and potential analysis areas.

 Workforce_HR_Analytics_Project_Description.md: The detailed project description.

-README.md: This file.

-How to Use This Repository

-1.
-Clone the repository: git clone [repository-url]

-2.
-Generate Data: Run generate_hr_data.py to create the CSV files.

-3.
-Explore Data: Use the hr_data_usage_guide.md to understand the datasets and potential analyses.

-4.
-Perform Analysis: Apply your data analysis skills using Python, SQL, or Power BI/Tableau to answer the key questions.

-5.
 Visualize & Document: Create dashboards and reports to present your findings and insights.

 This project provides a robust framework for developing and showcasing your data analysis capabilities in the HR and Operations domain.